angelobaricante/organix/README.md

 - [Vency Gyro Capistrano](https://github.com/gyrogarithm)
 - [Boris Hernandez](https://github.com/borisher)

-Feel free to reach out to the creators with any questions, suggestions, or collaboration requests.
+Feel free to reach out to the authors with any questions, suggestions, or collaboration requests.

 ## Acknowledgements